Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

 \section{Simulation study}

-We present next a series of experiments performed on synthetic datasets.
-These experiments aim at the evaluation and sensitivity analysis of the reconstruction procedure when varying the characteristics of the dynamics as well as the spatio-temporal support of observations.
-In addition to demonstrate the potential of our procedure, these experiments might also be useful for the design of the experimental setting when considering the observation of censored dynamics on closed surfaces.
-The reconstruction procedure has been implemented in Matlab.
+In this section, we present a series of experiments performed on synthetic datasets.
+These experiments aim to evaluate and analyze the sensitivity of the reconstruction procedure when the characteristics of the dynamics as well as the spatio-temporal sampling resolution of observations vary.
+In addition to demonstrate the potential of our procedure, these experiments might also be useful for the design of the experimental setting for images acquisition.
+The reconstruction procedure has been implemented in \textit{MATLAB ver.
+R2018b}.
+The codes are available on Github \url{https://github.com/atrubuil/ReconstructionOfTruncatedTrajectories}.